core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Reverse Message Flow {#ssec-derive-ctx-server-init}

-{{fig-message-exchange-server-init}} shows an example of KUDOS run in the reverse message flow, with the server acting as initiator.
+{{fig-message-exchange-server-init}} shows an example of KUDOS run in the reverse message flow, i.e., with the server acting as initiator.

 ~~~~~~~~~~~
                       Client                 Server